ladybug-tools/spider/gbxml-viewer/README.md

 * Open files via URL using a link or simply by copying and pasting into the address bar
 * Save edited data to a new gbXML file with updated document history

+### SAV ~ Save Changes

+* Save your editing changes to a file for reuse with next incoming gbXML source file update
+* Save time with gbXML files that are frequently updated

 ### THR ~ Code

 * All plain vanilla client-side JavaScript